Parts of a Telescope for Visual Observation & Their Functions

 This is a moveable device that is used to focus the image that we see on the eyepiece.
 This works by turning a dial which bring the image into focus.

-If there is a diagonal, as is the case with refractors, that goes in the focuser first, and the eyepiece goes in the diagonal.
-If not, an eyepiece is added directly to the focuser to attain focus.
+If there is a diagonal, as is the case with refractors, it is inserted into the focuser first, and the eyepiece goes in the diagonal.
+If not, an eyepiece is inserted directly to the focuser to achieve focus.

 Finderscopes